Request a DemoLog In(844) 692-0626

 In construction, project owners use Requests for Qualifications (RFQs) to narrow down a list of contractors to find candidates who meet the criteria to bid on a specific project.

-The AIA Document A305-2020 Contractor's Qualification Statement helps owners and general contractors to determine if a contractor has the background, financing, time, and resources to handle an upcoming project.
+The AIA Document A305-2020 Contractor's Qualification Statement helps owners and general contractors to determine if a contractor has the background, financing and resources to handle an upcoming project.
 This article will discuss the contents of document A305, how it is used in the construction industry and best practices for utilizing this document on projects.

 Learn more about RFQs in construction.